"But I say to you

 the English meaning of the English word fool is without being told but is that

-what the Greek meant and that is the debated question.
+what the Greek meant that lies behind the English translation in our

 Most of the old